isotopp/isotopp.github.io/content/posts/2023-05-11-city-of-amsterdam-and-combustion-engines.md

 The city does not believe into building roads to places that have more capacity than can be parked at the destination.
 So most major inroads into Amsterdam are single lane.
-Not only will not be able to park in the city, most likely, you will also hate every minute of getting there before you have to turn around.
+Not only will you not be able to park in the city.
+Most likely, you will also hate every minute of getting there before you have to turn around.
 Be sensible, use OV.

 # Summary